-Having dealt with more sick than you can shake a stick at (the joy of element B1),element B2 moves on to dealing with hazardous substances in the workplace.
-In practice this consolidates much of what used to be in elements B1 with relevant bits from B2 and B4.
-You’ll probably notice that the wording and structure often take their cues from the equivalent international diploma because, well, it is sometimes more logically arranged.
+Element B2 moves on to dealing with hazardous substances in the workplace.
+In practice this consolidates much of what used to be in elements B1 with relevant extracts from B2 and B4.

 The routes of entry and body defences are still there in all their blazing glory.
 You’ll notice the previous specific references to the respiratory system defences has been deleted but of course still implied by the catchall “defensive responses”.

 We now have a much reduced list of specific hazardous substances.
-Carbon monoxide is new, isocyanates are a favourite making a return.
-Nitrogen is new but a slightly odd choice as it isn’t intrinsically a harmful substance (it makes up around 80% of the atmosphere anyway) – more that it becomes an issue at very high concentrations due to it excluding oxygen.
+Carbon monoxide is new, isocyanates are making a return.
+Nitrogen is new but a slightly odd choice as it isn’t intrinsically a harmful substance (it makes up around 80% of the atmosphere anyway).
+More that it becomes an issue at very high concentrations due to it excluding oxygen.
 Oil is also included but needs to be clarified – as it is not clear which oil is intending (metal working fluids gets a separate mention).

 Asbestos also has its own section here (though note the weighty topic of lead has been removed).
 But given that nearly all of this section is concerned with controlling it, it would probably be better in element 3 (which deals with control).

 The penultimate section here deals with risk assessment.
 It of course deals with all the relevant risk factors.
 However, it does not really tell you how to do a risk assessment – it would be nice to revisit that to give students a framework to slot the risk factors into.
 This was included in the previous international diploma.